MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-manager/mpm-flowcharts/mpm-play-with-friends.md

 ---
-title: Flowchart - Play with friends
+title: Playing a game with friends (flowchart)

-description: Xbox Live multiplayer manager flowchart - play a multiplayer/co-op game with friends. ms.assetid: ead5b172-6410-4aae-97fc-3c295745d27e ms.date: 04/04/2017
+description: Flowcharts showing how to start a new multiplayer game by adding and inviting friends to the game. ms.assetid: ead5b172-6410-4aae-97fc-3c295745d27e ms.date: 04/04/2017 ms.topic: article
-ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, multiplayer manager, flowchart ms.localizationpriority: medium
 ---

-# Flowchart - Play a multiplayer/co-op game with friends
+# Playing a game with friends (flowchart)

 The following flowcharts show how to start a new multiplayer game by adding and inviting friends to the game.

 You can see multiplayer manager code examples of this process in [Play a multiplayer game with friends](../play-multiplayer-with-friends.md).

 ## Add and invite friends

 The following flowchart applies to the client that is starting the multiplayer game:

 ![Multiplayer inviter flow](../../../images/multiplayer/mpm-play-with-friends-inviter.png)

 ## Accept an invite to a game